 Finally, you can use an image to tie together those elements and further emphasize your benefits.

 The image should be used with intention.
 A pretty but irrelevant picture won’t do much to emphasize your value proposition.
-However, a picture of your product or something using your product would solidify your value prop.
+However, a picture of your product or someone using your product would solidify your value prop.
 AirBnB does this well.

 Now you know what goes into a value proposition, but what does a good value prop look like?